Where is Ballycarbery Castle?

 What is the local legend about Ballycarbery Castle?

-What has be done to preserve the ancient Castle?
+What has been done to preserve the ancient Castle?

 Oliver Cromwell attacked the Castle in 1652.
 Most of the damage was done by the cannonballs but laid for centuries to the Irish weather.
 It is a listed building but there is no work done, over the years, to preserve the castle.